International Driving Permits

-- A medical report form D501 which can be downloaded here - dated within three months must be completed and stamped by a medical practitioner whose name is on the General Register of Medical Practitioners in Ireland will be required if:
+- A medical report form D501 which can be downloaded here - dated within one month must be completed and stamped by a medical practitioner whose name is on the General Register of Medical Practitioners in Ireland will be required if:

 - you wish to renew higher categories, i.e., truck or bus on the licence,

 - you tick “yes” to any Health and Fitness questions on the application form